Painting the figure in oils.

 Pre-prepared canvas panels are also fine.

-And 1x larger painting,
+And one larger painting,

 (40x55cm roughly)